 Chair: Michael Kerr, Program Manager, Accelerators, IC Studio Limited

-Co-Chair: Irene Chu, Partner, Head of Technology, Media & Telecommunications, Hong Kong
+Co-Chair: Irene Chu, Partner, Head of Technology, Media & Telecommunications, KPMG

 The Canadian Chamber′s IT Committee has two main goals.
 The first is to provide Chamber companies with seminars and practical advice enabling them to take advantage of the latest trends in technology.
 The second is to help members develop business opportunities for their organizations within Hong Kong and China.
 The committee also works with Canadian IT companies and trade missions to help them penetrate these Asian markets.